DRIVEWISE/VehiCool/README.md

 ## Authorship

-Throught this library we use the following scheme for authorship.
+Throughout this library we use the following scheme for authorship.

 - Authors:
   - Name Surname of author 1
   - Name Surname of author 2
   - ...

 This is written in the header of each file.
-The order of the authors is the order of the contributions to the specific file.
+The order of the authors reflects the contributions of each author to the specific file.